North Nazimabad: Urban Nazimabad

 North Nazimabad was planned and designed in the late 1950s by Carlo Scarpa and Aldo Rossi, the Italian planners and architects.
 In the early 1960s, the capital of Pakistan was transferred from Karachi to the newly developed capital Islamabad.
 On account of these two factors, it is known as a well-planned outskirts of Karachi with blocks located alphabetically.
 North Nazimabad Town has a moderate literacy rate. and relatively low street crime rate.
 It is gradually becoming a posh suburb where previously It was considered an upper middle class suburb of Karachi.
 In January 2005, Karachi city mayor Naimatullah Khan inaugurated a model park for the people of North Nazimabad.

-In November 2007, then Karachi city mayor Syed Mustafa Kamal announced that a gymkhana would be constructed on a 4.7 acres of land to provide recreation facilities to the middle-class people of North Nazimabad.
+In November 2007, then Karachi city mayor Syed Mustafa Kamal announced that a gymkhana would be constructed on 4.7 acres of land to provide recreation facilities to the middle-class people of North Nazimabad.